Skip to Content

 – Southampton, Zeebrugge, Portland, Le Verdun, Bilbao, Lisbon, Ponta Delgada, Fort Lauderdale.

-Transatlantic cruises typically take 14-16 days but they can be completed in as little as 7 days if they head straight across the Atlantic.
-A typical transatlantic cruise will have between 6-7 sea days.
+Transatlantic cruises typically take 14-16 days – but they can be completed in as little as 7 days.

-Transpacific Cruises are Repositioning Cruises
+Transpacific Cruises Are Repositioning Cruises

-There are a lot of cruise itineraries that cross the Pacific ocean.
+There are a lot of cruise itineraries that cross the Pacific Ocean.

-The Pacific ocean actually covers more than 30% of the world’s surface so there are LOTS of options or places to start/finish.
+The Pacific Ocean actually covers more than 30% of the world’s surface so there are lots of options or places to start/finish.

 – Brisbane, Yorkeys Knob, Kiriwina, Rabaul, Puerto Princesa, Singapore.